DBT Skills in Schools

 Title found at these libraries:

 Dialectical behavior therapy (DBT) skills have been demonstrated to be effective in helping adolescents manage difficult emotional situations, cope with stress, and make better decisions.
 From leading experts in DBT and school-based interventions, this unique manual offers the first nonclinical application of DBT skills.
 The book presents an innovative social–emotional learning curriculum designed to be taught at the universal level in grades 6–12.
 Explicit instructions for teaching the skills—mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness—are provided in 30 lesson plans, complete with numerous reproducible tools: 99 handouts, a diary card, and three student tests.
-The large-size format facilitates photocopying; purchasers also get access to a webpage where they can download and print the reproducible materials.
+The large-size format facilitates photocopying; the reproducible materials can also be downloaded and printed.

 This book is in The Guilford Practical Intervention in the Schools Series, edited by Sandra M. Chafouleas.